Compress, Gather, and Recompute: REFORMing Long-Context Processing in Transformers: Experiments

 For all text-based experiments, we use Mistral-NeMo-Instruct-2407 \citep{jiang2023mistral} and Qwen2.5-7B-Instruct \citep{yang2024qwen2} models.
+For code completion experiments, we use Qwen2.5-Coder-1.5B and 7B models.
 For multi-modal experiments, we use Pixtral-12B-2409 \citep{agrawal2024pixtral}.
 All recurrent baselines operate with a KV cache budget and chunk size of 32k tokens, and InfLLM also uses 32k active KV cache budget.
 We always keep the initial and recent 256 tokens in cache for all baselines and \mname to maintain the coherency of the text.
 For \mname, we use a recomputation budget of 8k tokens for Mistral-Nemo-Instruct-2407 and 16k tokens for all other models.
 We provide more details in \Cref{sec:app-details-embeddings}.